fastoch/React-JS-Dave-Gray/README.md

 ## Passing data to event handlers

 What if we wanted to pass in an argument to our `handleClick` function?

+You can't directly call the function in the JSX code `onClick={handleClick2('Dave')}`,
+because it would immediately execute the function when the component renders, rather than waiting for the click event.
-We need to use an **anonymous function** to pass in this argument.
+We need to use an **anonymous function** to pass in the argument.

-Let's write a second function that takes in a string argument.
+Let's write a second function that takes in a string argument:
 ```tsx
 const Content = () => {
   const handleClick = () => {